 Jiu-Jitsu (BJJ)

-Brazilian Jiu-Jitsu (BJJ) is a martial art and combat sport focused on grappling and especially ground combat, with the aim of gaining a dominant position and using ankle bones and choke to force an opponent to surrender.
+Brazilian Jiu-Jitsu (BJJ) is a martial art and combat sport focused on grappling, especially ground combat, to gain a dominant position and use ankle bones and choke to force an opponent to surrender.
 The system evolved from a modified version of Judo practiced before World War II, including some techniques from classic Jujutsu and a focus on non-waza (floor techniques).

 It promotes the principle that a smaller, weaker person, using balance and technique, can successfully defend himself against a larger and stronger attacker.
 BJJ can be trained for self-defense, sports grappling tournaments (gi and no-gi), and mixed martial arts (MMA).
-Sparring (popularly called “rolling”) with an opponent plays an important role in coaching.
+Sparring (popularly called “rolling”) with an opponent is important in coaching.

 Brazilian jiu-jitsu emphasizes ground-holding and submission-holding techniques, including ankle and suffocation, already present in many other martial arts, with or without an emphasis on ground combat.
-The premise is that most of the benefits of a bigger and stronger opponent come from longer reach and more powerful shots can be negated if the fight is on the ground.
+The premise is that most benefits of a bigger and stronger opponent come from longer reach, and more powerful shots can be negated if the fight is on the ground.

 BJJ incorporates many techniques of throwing and sweeping down opponents to the ground, based on the main foundations of the human body: hips and shoulders.
 Such crashes are hard to avoid without training.

-When the opponent is on the ground, a number of attacks (and counter-attacks) are available to manipulate the opponent into a convenient position to apply the grip.
-Obtaining a dominant position on the ground (in the sense that the opponent is on someone’s back and facing the floor) is a sign of BJJ style innovation, and involves effectively using the guard position to defend themselves from the bottom position, and pulling them out of the guards to gain a dominant position from the top position with flank control, mount and back mount position.
+When the opponent is on the ground, several attacks (and counter-attacks) are available to manipulate the opponent into a convenient position to apply the grip.
+Obtaining a dominant position on the ground (in the sense that the opponent is on someone’s back and facing the floor) is a sign of BJJ style innovation.
+It involves effectively using the guard position to defend themselves from the bottom position, and pulling them out of the guards to gain a dominant position from the top position with flank control, mount and back mount position.

-This system of attack and manipulation can be compared to the form of kinetic chess if used by two experienced practitioners.
+This system of attack and manipulation can be compared to kinetic chess if used by two experienced practitioners.
 The submission grip is equal to a Checkmate.

-It is a sport based on ground-floor combat, which has common points with Judo and wrestling.
-Of course, it is also present in MMA fights, but only because their participants are mostly BJJ experts, which somehow confirms its effectiveness as a skill.
+It is a sport based on ground-floor combat with common points with Judo and wrestling.
+Of course, it is also present in MMA fights, but only because their participants are mostly BJJ experts, which confirms its effectiveness as a skill.
 The rules of these sports are the ones that make the difference between them because they determine their specific style of fighting and technique.

 In simple terms, jiu-jitsu is a no-hit sport, and hits are strictly prohibited in competitions.
 It is based on the control and holding opponent which is scoring in the fight, and on coercive and compulsion techniques such as leverage on the arms and legs, and suffocation, which, if properly performed, ensure instant victory.

-The beginning of the fight always starts in a standing position, which is why jiu-jitsu fighters are also familiar with the sweeping and throwing techniques you will encounter in judo as well as freestyle wrestling.
+The beginning of the fight always starts in a standing position, so jiu-jitsu fighters are also familiar with the sweeping and throwing techniques you will encounter in judo and freestyle wrestling.

-The sport itself is very intelligent and humane and thus adequate for all groups of practitioners regardless of age and gender, but it is also physically and mentally demanding.
-It is often called “Human chess” because it requires you to predict the moves of your opponents up to several steps in advance.
-A good jiu-jitsu fighter is agile, flexible, explosive, powerful, intelligent, in a word complete.
+The sport is very intelligent and humane and thus adequate for all groups of practitioners regardless of age and gender, but it is also physically and mentally demanding.
+It is often called “Human chess” because it requires you to predict your opponents’ moves up to several steps in advance.
+A good jiu-jitsu fighter is agile, flexible, explosive, powerful, intelligent, and complete.

 While the goal of these two martial arts may be similar, their performances are quite different.
 In wrestling, the goal is to crush an opponent to the floor and control him with strength and athleticism.

 In Jiu-Jitsu, on the other hand, your goal is to use your opponent’s strength against him.
-Various techniques are used to do this, such as angles, levers, and tiring your opponent.
-The ultimate goal is to get some kind of surrender (choke or lock) or endure to the end of the fight with bigger scoring.
+Various techniques, such as angles, levers, and tiring your opponent, are used.
+The ultimate goal is to get some surrender (choke or lock) or endure to the end of the fight with bigger scoring.

 Differences in Rules Between Wrestling and Jiu-Jitsu